TacklePika/MemoryGameProject/README.md

 ## Bugs
 - When using the Google Chrome Inspect tool, the game board is pushed towards the right when displayed on some mobile devices.
 - The restart button is not levelled with the score counter when being moved across responsive screens.
-- The grid remains uniform in size across plateforms which works well on mobile devices but does not stretch across on full computer screen.
+- The game board remains uniform in size across plateforms which works well on mobile devices but does not stretch across on full computer screen.
-- Animal images would be distorted if they were made to stretch across full screen, hence decision was taken to keep them as they are in the current grid layout.
+- Decision was taken to keep them as they are in the current game board layout to avoid any image distortion.

 ## Deployment
 The project is deployed to GitHub as follows: